MAKING THE RIGHT

 Pregnant and parenting teens over the age of 16 by September 1 are eligible for adult education classes through local school districts.
 In addition, the following specialized program is available:

 Free daytime classes for pregnant/parenting 16 - 20 year olds toward obtaining their high school diploma, including nutrition, teen parenting, life management issues.
-Free child care services are provided offsite.
+Child care services are provided offsite.
 This program is within the alternative high school.
 The classes are incorporated into the teens' school schedule.
-For more information, call North Lake High School, (586) 285-8780.
+For more information, contact North Lake High School, (586) 285-8780.

 Persons under the age of 18 must have parental consent to enter into a marriage contract in the state of Michigan.
 If the youth is less than 15 years of age, he/she and his/her parent must go to Probate Court to start the process.